volmexfinance/volmex-relayers/README.md

 To reach a consensus, it is necessary to ensure that the node is always updated to the latest version.

 - `make upgrade-node`

+### Notes

+In order to participate in the transaction matching process, you will need to fund the address associated with the relayer with at least 0.2 ETH.